aequitas/cinekid-render-server/README.md

     make test_werkjes

 This will place some samples in the incoming Samba share which will be picked up by the pipeline.

+## Configuration

+Copy example settings file to actual settings file name:

+    cp hiera/settings.yaml.dist hiera/settings.yaml

+Get IP address of current computer:

+    ip addr show dev eth0

+Or use static addresses if DHCP lease time is short.

+One computer is primary one others are secondary.
+The primary runs the Samba shares and performs Rsync to the webserver.
+Choose one computer as primary and use this computers IP in `settings.yaml` (below).
+The other render computers IP addresses should be configured as secondary in `settings.yaml`.
+A computer will determine if it is primary or secondary by checking its IP address in the settings and will provision accordingly.
+To Promote a secondary to a primare (eg: to replace a broker primary).
+Replace the IP address of primary in the settings and apply again (below).

 # Development